 Yes, to both, right here.

-Posters are one of my favorite design projects because you can bend the rules so many different ways.
+Posters are a worldwide favorite.
 They’re creative, bold, groovy and can provoke so many emotions too.
 Some posters get you excited, such as music or event posters.
 And then others are chock full of information.
 Some may contain much more information than others.
 The key is finding the right balance with headline, copy, images, and logos.
 When you’ve achieved that, you’ve got one sweet poster.

 Knowing your audience and product/service/event is the first bit of critical information when making a poster.
 After that, the mood, emotion or reaction will lead to colors, fonts, and graphics that complement the information.
-Below are 25 tips to finding the perfect design theme to convey the message.
+Below are 25 poster ideas and tips for finding the perfect design theme to convey the message.

 Color is one aspect of the design that’s wide open.
 Colors will create energy, elicit a mood and attract the eye.
 Depending on the poster subject, the colors will be bold, subtle or romantic.
 You can really go all out with color.

 In this example, Brian Stauffer's design for the Savannah Music Festival poster uses soft, springtime colors.
 This makes sure the viewer knows it’s an outdoor concert with charming music and not a rock concert.

 Another idea is to use blocks of solid colors.
 Ensure that the colors you choose work well together, and you’ll be able to achieve a striking background like this design by Allan Peters.

 So much can be conveyed in an event poster from just from the fonts.
 Show seriousness with a bold sans serif, enhance elegance with an italic serif or express playfulness or fun with a loose handwritten font.
 When selecting fonts, choose at least two — One for the headline.
 One for body copy.